 The walleye is a freshwater fish native to Canada and the Northern United States.
 This tasty fish is also called Walleye Pike and Yellow Walleye.
-It gets its name from its eyes which can see in turbid deep waters.
-It is a white, tender, mild-tasting fish that is sought out by sportsmen and commercial fisheries in the Great Lakes.
+It gets its name from its eyes, which can see in turbid deep waters.
+It is a white, tender, mild-tasting fish sought by sportsmen and commercial fisheries in the Great Lakes.
 Perfectly prepared walleye is easy.
-Our tips on how to prepare walleye can be applied to any firm fish that can be fried.
+Our tips on preparing walleye can be applied to any firm fish that can be fried.

 First – Pick a Perfect Walleye That’s Fresh

 The first step to preparing the perfect walleye is selecting fresh fish.
 The fish should not smell “fishy” nor feel slimy.
 The flesh should be firm but not dried out.
 We choose whole fillets with the skin on.
 It’s been our experience that getting just over 3 lbs. of fillets will feed up to 10 people.

 Bay Port Fish Company has been our family’s go-to fish market for three generations.
 When packing your fish for the trip home, ask them to double bag it with a bit of ice around your sealed bag of fillets.
 Walleye is expensive, and you want to keep it iced down as much as possible when you get home to take the ice bag off and place the fish into your refrigerator meat tray.

 Our next step is to take off the skin and clean the fillets to only offer pure meat.
 With a sharp knife, cut down to the skin about three inches from the tail and cut back to the tail.
 Cut off any grey fat.
 This renders your first “chunk” of pure fish.
 Place the chunk into a bowl of milk or buttermilk.